 I think the better way to think about abuse, rather than it being behavior, is that it’s a character.
 An abusive character means that even kindness is for an alternate purpose, right.
 Even kindness has a goal behind it.
 It’s not to care for that person, it is to manipulate or use them.
 And so, I think that’s what we’re looking for is, is their character, the character of manipulative kindness or exploitative privilege, or is it genuine care and protection for you?
-Coach Joi and I have had a lot of conversations about the term entitlement.

 We know that one of the four pillars of abuse; you can find this infographic in the back of my book Trauma Mama Husband Drama, you can also kind of see those four pillars of abuse floating around on Instagram.
 On Instagram, we are @betrayaltraumarecovery and our Facebook page is Betrayal Trauma Recovery.
-One of the four pillars of abuse is entitlement, but Coach Joi was like this is not a strong enough word, we need a stronger word, and so we came up with the word exploitative privilege, which means that they use their privilege as a man to exploit women, right.
+One of the four pillars of abuse is entitlement, but I was like this is not a strong enough word, we need a stronger word.
+So we came up with the word exploitative privilege, which means that they use their privilege as a man to exploit women, right.
 To say, as a woman, you owe me.
 You owe me sex; you owe me dinner.
 You owe me to take care of the kids and I don’t need to, you know.
 These are the things that I’m entitled to as a man, and I’m going to avail myself of these things.
 That is exploitative privilege in order to exploit their spouse, which is an abusive behavior.